Chronic Disease Management - Individual Allied Health Services under Medicare - Provider Information (PDF 374 KB)

 - Patients must have a GP Management Plan and Team Care Arrangements prepared by their GP, or be Commonwealth-funded residents of an aged care facility who are managed under a multidisciplinary care plan.

 - Allied health providers must report back to the referring GP.

 Community-based patients may be eligible if they have a chronic (or terminal) medical condition and their GP has provided the following MBS Chronic Disease Management (CDM) services:

 - A GP Management Plan (GPMP) - (item 721) and

 - Team Care Arrangements (TCAs) - (item 723).

 A chronic medical condition is one that has been (or is likely to be) present for six months or longer, for example, asthma, cancer, cardiovascular disease, diabetes, musculoskeletal conditions and stroke.
 There is no list of eligible conditions.
 However, the CDM items are designed for patients who require a structured approach and to enable GPs to plan and coordinate the care of patients with complex conditions requiring ongoing care from a multidisciplinary team.

-Patients need to be referred by their GP for services recommended in their care plan, using the referral form issued by the Department that can be found at the Department's website
+Patients need to be referred by their GP for services recommended in their care plan, using the referral form issued by the Department that can be found at the Department of Health website

 It is not appropriate for allied health professionals to provide part-completed referral forms to GPs for signature, or to pre-empt the GP's decision about the services required by the patient

 A referral is valid for the stated number of services.
 If all services are not used during the calendar year in which the patient was referred, the unused services can be used in the next calendar year.